How to Choose a HEPA Filter Air Purifier to Clean a Classroom or Dentist Office

 You'll want a motor that's powerful enough to pull all the air in your space to the filter.
 You'll want a filter that can truly clean the air of the particle sizes that you're concerned about.
 And you'll want all of this in a package that's energy efficient, attractive, priced for your budget, designed for many years of use, and easy to use.

 How many air changes per hour for a waiting area?We suggest four to five air changes per hour for a waiting area.
-In general, the Max could clean 400 square feet, the mod and EJ120 500-600 square feet and the Erik650A 600-750 squatre feet.
+In general, the Max could clean 400 square feet, the mod 500-600 square feet.
 Multiple units will achieve a cumulative effect.
-So, two EJ120 units will cover 1,000-1,200 square feet.
+So, two mod units will cover 1,000-1,200 square feet.
 We also offer an automatic multi-unit discount if this is the right solution for your needs.

-How long does it take for a delivery?Our warehouse is in Kentucky and usually ship orders placed Monday through Friday by 2 pm EST. If we're out of stock, we'll share the expected ship date on the product page.
+How long does it take for a delivery?Our warehouse usually ship orders placed Monday through Friday by 2 pm EST. If we're out of stock, we'll share the expected ship date on the product page.

-For UPS/FedEx transit times please see our shipping map.
+For transit times please see our shipping map.

 Any other questions?

 Our Customer Service team is happy to help with any questions you have about Oransi products or air purifiers in general.
-Just give us a call at 888-281-3948.
+Just email us at firstname.lastname@example.org.